piechartssuck/courses/content/trainings/_index.md

 {{% aes-header %}}

-Most class sessions have both interactive **Modules** and **Walkthroughs** that you will need to work through ***after*** doing the readings and reviewing the corresponding content (if applicable).
-These lessons are a central part of the class—they will teach you how to use R and other packages eventually leading to the <font face="Arial Narrow" size="5em">tidyverse</font> family.
+Most class sessions have both interactive **Modules** courtesy of [Data Camp](https://www.datacamp.com/)[^1] and **Walkthroughs** created by me that you will need to work through ***after*** doing the readings and reviewing the corresponding content (if applicable).
+The lessons are a central part of the class and are focused on using the [tidyverse](https://www.tidyverse.org/) family of packages, though the approaches are certainly not the only ways to wrangle, clean, analyze, and visualize data in R.

-Interactive training sections are provided as a courtesy by [Data Camp](https://www.datacamp.com/)[^1].

 ### Advice